karmaniverous/blog/_posts/2022-07-15-installing-repo-template-updates-with-git-diff.md

 Meet [`git difftool`](https://git-scm.com/docs/git-difftool).

-Briefly, `git diff` is a command that lets you visualize and selectively merge the diff between two git commits, including the ones at the head of a working tree.
+Briefly, [`git diff`](https://git-scm.com/docs/git-diff) is a command that lets you visualize and selectively merge the diff between two git commits, including the ones at the head of a working tree.
 And `git difftool` lets you to run `git diff` using a third-party tool.
 Like, for example, VS Code.

-So here's the strategy in a few simple steps.
-Fair disclosure: I'm opinionated in favor of VS Code.
-If you want to leave the relevant parts out, you're on your own.
+**Fair Disclosure:** I'm opinionated in favor of VS Code.
+If you want to leave out the VS Code-specific parts below, you're on your own.
+{: .notice--info}

+So here's the strategy in a few simple steps:

 1. If you haven't already done so, set VS Code up as your Git editor.
 To do that, run: